 Hi!
-My name is Josh Orlian, and I am returning for my third Team Yachad race, and second full marathon.
+My name is Josh Orlian, and I am returning for my third Team Yachad race in the NYC spring half marathon on my 19th birthday.
+The cancelation of the Jerusalem marathon will not stop me from running for inclusion.

 "Just keep running"